AmpersandTarski/documentation/intro.md

-# Welcome
+# You are welcome...

+## ... to read the Ampersand documentation
+To actually read the documentation, please click on the green `Read` button at the top right hand of this page.

-This is the documentation for Ampersand.
-The focus of this site is primarily on how to use this language and the software that supports it.
+Currently, the focus of this documentation is primarily on how to use this language and the software that supports it.
+While this focus may change over time, we currently do not have such intentions.

 <!---
 The purpose of the include here below is that the summary is printed at the front page.